temporalio/documentation/docs-src/cloud/whit-is-workflow-history-export.md

   - operations
 ---

-The Workflow History Export feature allows users to export Closed Workflow Histories to a users Cloud Storage Sink.
+The Workflow History Export feature allows users to export Closed Workflow Histories to a user's Cloud Storage Sink.

 The Export feature in Temporal Cloud provides the following benefits: